Guidelines for Research Ethics in the Social Sciences and the Humanities

 The National Committee for Research Ethics in the Social Sciences and the Humanities (NESH) is an advisory body working to promote good and ethically responsible research.
 NESH also contributes to preventing scientific misconduct.
 The committee is granted independence, and its work is based on recognised scientific and ethical principles, as outlined in the Research Ethics Act of 2017 (forskningsetikkloven).

-NESH is part of the the Norwegian National Research Ethics Committees (FEK), and the committee is appointed for four years by the Ministry of Education and Research (KD) based on a proposal by the Norwegian Research Council.
+NESH is part of the National Research Ethics Committees (FEK), and the committee is appointed for four years by the Ministry of Education and Research (KD) based on a proposal by the Norwegian Research Council.
 The members have competence in relevant disciplines as well as ethics and law.
-The current committee (2018–2021) has 13 members, including two lay representatives and two deputy members (see the attached overview of current and previous members).
-NESH’s tasks are authorised in the Research Ethics Act and anchored in the dialogue between FEK and KD.[42]
+The committee has 13 members, including two lay representatives and two deputy members (see the attached overview of current and previous members).
+NESH’s tasks are authorised in the Research Ethics Act and anchored in the dialogue between FEK and KD.[45]

 NESH’s main task is to develop guidelines for research ethics to promote good scientific practice.
 This work is anchored in the research community through broad involvement and national consultations.
 Furthermore, NESH assists by giving advice and supervision linked to specific projects.
 Both researchers and research institutions may address NESH as well as people who participate in or are affected by research.